backstage/backstage/REVIEWING.md

 ## Release & Versioning Policy

 When reviewing pull requests it's important to consider our [versioning policy and release cycle](https://backstage.io/docs/overview/versioning-policy).
 Generally the most important bit is our [package versioning policy](https://backstage.io/docs/overview/versioning-policy#package-versioning-policy), which describes when and how we can ship breaking changes.
-We'll dive into how to identify breaking changes in a later section section.
+We'll dive into how to identify breaking changes in a different section.

 One other thing to keep in mind, especially when merging pull requests, is where in the release cycle we're currently at.
 In particular you want to avoid merging any large or risky changes towards the end of each release cycle.
 If there is a change that is ready to be merged, but you want to hold off until the next main line release, then you can label it with the `merge-after-release` label.

 ## Changesets

-We use changesets to track the changes in all published packages.
+We use changesets to track changes in all published packages.
 Changesets both define what should go into the changelog of each package, but also what kind of version bump should be done for the next release.
 An introduction to changesets can be found in our [contribution guidelines](./CONTRIBUTING.md#creating-changesets).

-When reviewing a changeset, the most important things to look for are the bump level, i.e. `major` / `minor` / `patch`, and whether the content is accurate and if it's written in a way that makes sense when reading it in the changelog for each package.
+When reviewing a changeset, the most important things to look for are the bump levels, i.e. `major` / `minor` / `patch`, as well as whether the content is accurate and if it's written in a way that makes sense when reading it in the changelog for each package.

 ### Reviewing Changeset Bump Levels

-The following table provides a reference for what type of version bump is needed for each individual package.
-This applies to each individual package separately, it does not matter what the scope of a change is in any other broader scope.
+The following table provides a reference for what type of version bump is needed for each package.
+This is applied separately to each individual package, it does not matter what the scope of a change is in any other broader context.

 | Scope           | Current Package Version | Bump Level |
 | --------------- | ----------------------- | ---------- |